 Dear Prospective Foster Carer,

-Completion of all modules of this foster carer training is a requirement for those who wish to become fully licensed foster carers in NSW.
-The training is being delivered over two Saturdays, 5th & 12th May, 2018.
+Completion of all modules of this training is a requirement for those who wish to become fully licensed Foster Carers in NSW.
+The training is being delivered over two Saturdays, 16th & 23rd of February, 2019.

 Time: 9.15am for a 9.30 start to approximately 4.00pm each day